-Position our settled.govt.nz brand as the source of independent and trusted information and guidance for buyers and sellers.
-We will educate and inform consumers about the real estate process and their rights and responsibilities through targeted campaigns and investing in digital channels to provide helpful content, resources and tools.
+Position our settled.govt.nz brand as the source of independent, trusted and comprehensive information and guidance for buyers and sellers.
+We will educate and inform consumers about the real estate transaction process and their rights and responsibilities through targeted campaigns and investing in our websites and digital channels to provide helpful content, resources and tools.